Financial assistance

 The financial assistance listed here can go some way towards helping to cover these costs and returning to a better life.
 However, obtaining such financial assistance can take a lot of time and energy.
 Many judicial and administrative requirements must be met to be awarded compensation.
 You should be prepared for that and also get support.
 If you decide to apply for financial assistance, we recommend that you seek advice from the relevant specialised advice and counselling centres.
 You can find a selection of advice and counseling centres here.

-What are you entitled to under the victim compensation law?
+What are you entitled to under victims compensation law?

-People who suffered sexual abuse in their childhood or youth may be entitled to compensation under certain conditions.
-This is governed by the Victim Compensation Act (OEG).
+People who suffered sexual abuse during their childhood or adolescence may be entitled to compensation under certain conditions.
+Until 2024, this was governed by the Crime Victims Compensation Act (OEG).
+The new legal basis as of 1 January 2024 is the Social Compensation Law – Book XIV of the Social Code (SGB XIV).

-People who suffered sexual abuse in their childhood or youth may be entitled to compensation under certain conditions.
-This is governed by the Victim Compensation Act (OEG).
+People who suffered sexual abuse during their childhood or adolescence may be entitled to compensation under certain conditions.
+Until 2024, this was governed by the Crime Victims Compensation Act (OEG).
+The new legal basis as of 1 January 2024 is the Social Compensation Law – Book XIV of the Social Code (SGB XIV).

-You are entitled to state benefits under the OEG if your health has been impaired and you incur costs as a result, for example, for therapies, travel to attend medical appointments or for aids.
-The state benefits you are entitled to are regulated by law and depend largely on how severe and long-term your health problems are.
-Possible benefits include:
+You are entitled to state compensation in accordance with Book XIV of the Social Code if your health has been impaired and you incur costs as a result, e.g. for therapies, travel to attend medical appointments or for aids.
+The options for compensation available to victims of sexual violence are governed by law and depend largely on the severity and long-term nature of the damage to their health.

-• Welfare benefits, for example, for participation in working life, care, upkeep of the household and benefits to help with living expenses;
+• welfare benefits (e.g. for participation in working life, care, upkeep of the household and benefits to help with living expenses)

-• Rehabilitation programmes, such as stays at a health resort.
+• rehabilitation measures (e.g. stays at a health resort)

 When are you entitled to reduced earning capacity pension ("Erwerbsminderungsrente")?